Dental Wipes vs. Chews vs. Powders

 The Caloric Caveat

 One surprise expense tied to dog chews?
 Calorie intake.
-Just one dental treat might make up nearly half of a little pup’s entire daily energy needs.
+Just one dental treat might make up nearly half of a little pup's entire daily energy needs.
 Pick this option, then adjust meal size so weight stays in check.
-Always look for the VOHC (Veterinary Oral Health Council) Seal of Acceptance to ensure the product actually works.?
+Always look for the VOHC (Veterinary Oral Health Council) Seal of Acceptance to ensure the product actually works.

 3. Dental Powders: The Systemic Solution

 Supporting your dog's oral health and fresher breath?
-Plentum Synbiotic is a veterinarian-formulated daily sachet combining prebiotics, probiotics, and postbiotics — simply add one sachet to your dog's food.
+Plentum Advanced K9 Microbiome Care is a veterinarian-formulated daily sachet combining prebiotic fiber, postbiotics, colostrum, and omega-3 — simply add one sachet to your dog's food.

 Dogs' teeth care sees one option rising quickly: powder meant for their gums.
 Not like surface tools like brushes or chew items, this kind spreads action throughout the body using saliva.